The Sejarang Vivedra / Kristang Futures Declaration

 11. We pursue only the highest and most nuanced and balanced forms of self-control and self-discipline, seeking to always find ways to enjoy and appreciate both the spontaneous, living beauty of the present moment and reality around us in the moment, and the possible futures and real future that will consequently arise from each and every action and choice that we make as Creole-Indigenous people in tune with reality around us.

 We abhor all attempts to undemocratically take away or reduce our own fundamental human rights as human beings, and to ensure or ignore the fact that systematic, structural and policy-related issues and obstacles often prevent us from enjoying the same rights and recognition of who we inherently are as Kristang people as other human beings who get to enjoy the same, such that our own ability to be in control of and to discipline ourselves is not as secure because we do not enjoy the same institutional support and security that other people do.
 We simultaneously recognise that this often means we must develop self-control and self-discipline on our own terms, even if no one else supports us as we do this and even if we actively have to work against hostile and ugly systems and structures that covertly or actively belittle or dehumanise us, and that there will inherently and mathematically be a strong positive payoff to this because of the amount of lusembra, darklight or processable trauma we will gain for ourselves that we can then use to accelerate our own individuation and the individuation of the wider Kristang community.
 We honour, enjoy, appreciate and validate our feelings as we also simultaneously recognise that we do not need to be enslaved to or ruled by them, or to give in to projections that as brown people or Indigenous people that we are just naturally and instinctively amoku, or uncontrollably wild, primitive, savage, bestial or hedonistic.
-These are absolutely fucked up projections that have no place in a democratic and cosmopolitan Singapore, Malacca, Perth or any other 21st century human community, and that try to dehumanise and denigrate our way of being instead of extending consistency, impartiality, fairness and reasonability to it.
+These are absolutely fucked up projections that have no place in a democratic and cosmopolitan Singapore, Malacca, Perth, KL or any other 21st century human community, and that try to dehumanise and denigrate our way of being instead of extending consistency, impartiality, fairness and reasonability to it.
 We recognise that this is especially an enormous problem in Singapore, where many public institutions often dehumanise, devalue and denigrate anything whose existence objectively and clearly mandates a reorganisation of society, a challenging and deconstruction of horrific stereotypes and prejudice, or a collective processing of painful intergenerational trauma, but which therefore would also require a higher level of self-control, self-discipline, objectivity, impartiality and consistency on the part of these institutions and the people in control of them, which they often do not want to pursue for selfish, self-centered or worst still malevolent or just outright cowardly reasons.
 We recognise that in place of this fair, just, impartial and consistent treatment that should come from our institutions but just manifestly and objectively does not even after repeated attempts to ask for this to be addressed, and to the degree that we as a people therefore simply can no longer trust these institutions, we can and will take matters into our own hands as individuals and a community, be mature enough to acknowledge, own and deal with our own mistakes, to pursue Reconciliation where we need to, and to heal the wounds in reality, in others and in ourselves that we ourselves may have once caused, because ultimately these are all ways of extending our own self-control and self-discipline over our own life and the lives of those in the community, and increasing our own quality of life and security with who we know we truly are as people who are fundamentally good, beautiful, ethical and imperfect.

 12. We strive to build a healthy, thoughtful and balanced relationship with Death Themselves or Sinyorang Morti, and recognise that those who pass on leave traces of themselves known as himnaka in the collective unconscious that we can continue to interact with and can be guided by.
 We seek as far as possible not to fear our final, physical Death and lesser ego-deaths, and realise that all of these are not only part of the natural cycle of life and existence in the universe, but also provide us with opportunities for individuation, stunning personal growth and elevated transformation.